-In 2011, IGB has set up an Equal Opportunities Fund to support women in the critical career phase during and after their doctorate.
+In 2011, IGB has set up an equal opportunity fund to support women in the critical career phase during and after their doctorate.
 Since 2020, this fund is equipped with 50,000 € per year.
-In addition to re-entry measures (see below), very good young female researchers can receive further training, financial support for visiting fellowships, as well as employment to develop their own application.
+In addition to re-entry measures (see above), very good young female researchers can receive further training, financial support for visiting fellowships, as well as employment to develop their own application.
 In the long term, this contributes to increasing the proportion of women in science.
-A gender balanced IGB commission, chaired by the Equal Opportunities Officer, decides on the approval of applications.
+A gender balanced IGB commission, chaired by the equal opportunities officer, decides on the approval of applications.
 The commission reports annually to IGB Council (LGI).
-The criteria and deadlines for the submission of applications are set out in writing and are regularly adapted to the actual needs (Intranet: Organisation> Commissions> Equal Opportunities Commission> Files).
+The criteria and deadlines for the submission of applications are set out in writing and are regularly adapted to the actual needs (Intranet: Organisation> Commission> Equal Opportunities Commission> Files).

-Since 2010, the FVB has annually held a special workshop for female doctoral candidates to promote leadership skills.
+Since 2010, the FVB has annually held special workshops for female doctoral candidates to promote leadership skills, protect themselves from (gender based) discrimination and harassment, deal with stress, and resolve conflicts with supervisors.
 We actively encourage our female doctoral candidates to participate.